Central Council of German Sinti and Roma

 The Central Council of German Sinti and Roma (Zentralrat Deutscher Sinti und Roma) is a German Romani rights group based in Heidelberg, Germany.
-It is headed by Romani Rose, who lost 13 of his close family in the Holocaust.
+It is headed by Romani Rose, who lost 13 members of his close family in the Romani Holocaust.
+The organization is a member of the Federal Union of European Nationalities.

 Description

 The Central Council was founded in 1982.
 It is the union of the umbrella organisations of the four national autochthonous minorities which belong to the German nation and have always been resident and here: The Domowina of the Sorbs, the Friesian Council, the South Schleswig Association of the Danish minority and the Central Council of German Sinti and Roma.
 Along with delegates of minorities from the United States, Mexico, Argentina, Japan, India, Sri Lanka, France and the Netherlands Rose is also a member of the management committee of the International Movement Against Discrimination and Racism (IMADR) founded in Tokyo in 1988.